-Takes three parameters, a row, a column and a number and creates a new state (i.e. a copy:) with number added at row, column.
-This method is similar to the add\queen method from last time.
+Takes three parameters, a row, a column and a number and returns a new state (i.e. a copy of the current state:) with number added at row, column.
+This method is similar to the add_queen method from last time.
 It should NOT modify the current state, but should produce a new state.
 You will need to make sure that when you add that number you make sure that the new state stays consistent.